-All gadgets, especially TV and multimedia devices, are essential parts of our world now.
-Almost all households use a TV, Cd player or DVD player, etc. And these devices all have their power consumption levels.
+Gadgets, especially TV and multimedia devices, are now essential parts of our world.
+Almost all households use a TV, Cd player, DVD player, etc. And these devices all have their power consumption levels.
 Yes, all multimedia and gadget have specific electricity Amps they consume.

 However, estimating the exact watt can be pretty tricky, especially if you usually use all your devices simultaneously.
-Luckily, there is a way to tell how many Amps your TV set is consuming.
+Luckily, there is a way to tell how many Amps your TV set consumes.

 What is Amps?

-Amps, short to Ampere, are standard units of measurement electricity companies use to define electricity.
+Amps, short for Ampere, are standard units of measurement electricity companies use to define electricity.
 At the same time, Amperage is the strength of the current.
 An amp is one unit of stable electrical current.
-Hence, while calculating the amount of electricity you are consuming, you will use Amps.
+Amps are used to calculate the electricity consumption.

-There is a stated Amperage that allows your circuit breaker to work and provide your home with electricity.
+A stated Amperage allows your circuit breaker to work and provides your home with electricity.
 To find out your home’s Amperage, check the handle of your circuit breaker.

 Most household circuit breaker carries about 15 – 20 Amps.
 For newer homes, the Amperage is usually higher.
 Nonetheless, it is advisable to know how many Amps your devices use.
 We will be calculating the Amps a TV uses.